NC Medical Debt

 North Carolina Medical Debt Frequently Asked Questions

-On July 1, North Carolina Governor Roy Cooper and the Department of Health and Human Services (NCDHHS) announced new actions leveraging the state’s Medicaid program that will encourage hospitals to relieve existing medical debt and ease the burden of medical debt on North Carolinians in the future.
-NCDHHS has asked CMS to approve the medical debt policies as a condition of eligibility for North Carolina hospitals to receive an enhanced level of payment under the Healthcare Access and Stabilization Program (HASP), a program that began at the same time as Medicaid expansion.
+On July 1, North Carolina Governor Roy Cooper and the Department of Health and Human Services (NCDHHS) announced new actions leveraging the state’s Medicaid program to encourage hospitals to relieve existing medical debt and ease the burden of medical debt on North Carolinians in the future.
+On July 26, the Centers for Medicare and Medicaid Services (CMS) approved the medical debt policies as a condition of eligibility for North Carolina hospitals to receive an enhanced level of payment under the Healthcare Access and Stabilization Program (HASP), a program that began at the same time as Medicaid expansion.
+As of August 12, every eligible hospital in the state has signed on to participate in the medical debt mitigation program.
 This FAQ describes important details of the new program and how it will impact North Carolina consumers.

 Tab/Accordion Items